Role reversal as Phils rally past Braves in 9th inning

 Hernandez went 2-for-4 and finished with three RBIs, including his seventh home run of the season, to end Atlanta's winning streak at eight.
 The Braves had beaten Philadelphia with a ninth-inning rally on Friday night.

-Edubray Ramos (1-0) pitched a scoreless eighth to pick up the win, and Hector Neris, who blew the save opportunity in the series opener, threw a perfect ninth and earned his 15th save.
+Edubray Ramos (1-0) pitched a scoreless eighth to pick up the win, and Hector Neris, who blew the save opportunity in the series opener Friday, threw a perfect ninth and earned his 15th save.

 It was the sixth blown save of the season for Jackson (3-2).